We never intended to visit Graceland after the pandemic.

-After leaving Mammoth Cave National Park, Daniel and I continued our journey southwest.
-Our next destination was Hot Springs National Park in Arkansas’ Ouachita Mountains.
+I love Elvis Presley and his famed home, but my husband Daniel and I had other places on our itinerary – specifically National Parks where we could recreate out of doors.
+After leaving Mammoth Cave National Park, we planned to travel southwest towards Hot Springs National Park in Arkansas’ Ouachita Mountains.
 We didn’t want to drive that far in one day, however, so we looked for a place to stop midway.

-And that, ladies and gentlemen, is how we ended up going to Graceland.
-We hadn’t initially planned on visiting Elvis Presley’s famed home.
-But when we realized that Memphis was right on our route, we sort of couldn’t help ourselves.
+And that, ladies and gentlemen, is how we ended up going to Graceland during the pandemic.
+When we realized that Memphis was almost exactly halfway, we sort of couldn’t help ourselves.

 Outside of Graceland